helluva-87/item_catalog_final/readme.md

 To access the server via the command line there has been a user of "grader" created and set up for use by using this command:

-    ssh -i [location of grader ssh key] grader@54.184.75.80
+    ssh -i [location of "grader" ssh key] grader@54.184.75.80 -p 2200

 The password for the "grader" user is "grader".
+The user "grader" does have sudo capabilities, and the only way to login to the server is via SSH key.